 WORSHIP WITH US

-Online Worship Only Until Further Notice - Join us for at 9:30am for a live-streamed
+Online Worship Only Until Further Notice - Join us at 9:30 am for a live-streamed

 service from the Sanctuary.

 FM 89.7 - The service can be enjoyed from the parking lot and

 Phone-In - You may listen to a recording of the 11 am traditional service